Australia opens up domestic life further as China dispute lingers

 The government is also talking with Australian universities about allowing the return of some international students, a sector that contributes more than A$30 billion ($19.6 billion) to domestic coffers.
 New South Wales, the country's most populous state, will allow people to resume recreational travel from next month, effectively reopening tourist regions on its southern coast that were badly damaged by huge bushfires before the epidemic.

-An editorial in China's Global Times newspaper on Wednesday cited an anonymous comment made in a Weibo post that referred to Australia as a "giant kangaroo that serves the dog of the U.S." The disagreement could affect universities' plans to lure back pupils.
+The disagreement could affect plans by universities to lure back pupils.
 Chinese students account for almost 40% of Australia's international higher education population.

-SMARTPHONE APP In Victoria, the country's second most populous state, health authorities revealed they were using a controversial smartphone contact tracing app for the first time to track the movements of an infected person.

 ($1 = 1.5274 Australian dollars)